-What does a political battle waged over a bank in 1791 mean for Americans living in 2016?
+What does a political battle waged over a bank in 1791 mean for Americans living in modern times?
 Quite a lot, it turns out.

 In a recent paper, America’s First Great Constitutional Controversy: Alexander Hamilton’s Bank of the United States, Professor Charles J. Reid reexamines one of the earliest and most momentous constitutional battles in the United States history.
 He analyzes each aspect of the constitutional arguments given by those who supported and those who opposed the bank, sourcing his research in the annals of Congress, written opinions of those involved, and other context.
 Most importantly, he draws important conclusions about what this incident meant for the development of American political thought.